devtz007/devtz007.github.io/portfolio/README.md

-## Demo Projects and Proof of Work.
+## Demo projects and proof of work

 ## Web Development